Multan - City of Saints (Punjab)

 The Mazar of Rukn-i-Alam is located at the distance of 5 km from Multan Railway Station via Faizee Road, near Fort Kohna.
-It is beautifully constructed and represent the true glory of multan.
-One can see its huge dome from a distance coming from...
+It is beautifully constructed and represents the true glory of Multan.
+One can see its huge dome from a distance coming from any direction.

-Yadger-e-Shaheedan is another well organized and beautiful park and located at Sarwar Road at the distance of 4 km from Multan Railway Station via Sher Shah Road and turns right for park after Multan Cantonment.
+Yadger-e-Shaheedan is another well-organized and beautiful park and located at Sarwar Road at the distance of 4 km from Multan Railway Station via Sher Shah Road and turns right for the park after Multan Cantonment.
 It is very clean and full of natural beauty and a favorite place for kids as well as young.

 MNS University of Agriculture